Kotaimen/awscfncli/README.md

     CFN_STACK=Default.Table1 cfn-cli stack deploy

-By default, `cfn-cli` will try to locate `cfn-cli.yml` file in current directory, override this using `-f` option.
+By default, `cfn-cli` will try to locate `cfn-cli.yml` or `cfn-cli.yaml` file in current directory, override this behaviour using `-f` option.

 ### Stack Selector